'Mission accomplished' as Portugal passes last bailout review

 On Wednesday, the government outlined its long-term budget plans, saying it may start reversing public sector salary cuts from 2015 while maintaining budget deficit reduction targets.
 Portugal must cut the deficit to 4 percent of gross domestic product this year and to 2.5 percent in 2015.

-Portugal will be the second euro zone state to complete a rescue programme after Ireland did so in December.
+Portugal will be the second euro zone state to complete a rescue program after Ireland did so in December.

 Lisbon needs to return to fully financing itself in debt markets when it leaves the bailout behind.